Leisure, literature, philosophy – all superfluous, idle pleasures of the upper echelons.

 The Oxford dictionary defines leisure as: “time when one is not working or occupied; free time”.
 This definition sucks.

-Now I guess I can’t really blame Oxford for their crime against humanity.
-The definition is accurate – to most, leisure is just an absence of work.
+Now I guess I can’t really blame Oxford for their, well, heinous crime.
+The definition is ‘accurate’ – to most, leisure is just an absence of work.
 The blame really lies with us, and, of course, capitalism.
 Leisure needs to be reimagined and redefined.

 The big problem is that we see it in terms of work, as if it exists for the sake of work – just another way of being more productive.
 This is a misconception that begs correction.
 Work exists for the sake of leisure, not vice versa.